x1unix/dotfiles/docs/DEPLOY.md

 #variants: desktop|laptop|server
 ```

 Run a particular variant by appending `#<variant>` to the target when calling the CLI, e.g. `./deploy.sh apply arch#desktop`.
 Inside a recipe you can detect the currently selected variant with the `current_variant` helper and branch logic accordingly (for example, rendering template values based on the variant).
+Targets that declare variants cannot be applied without providing a variant name—`./deploy.sh apply arch` would fail if `arch/target.sh` contains `#variants`.

+Targets can also collect typed inputs in addition to variant selection through the [`param`](./COMMANDS.md#param) command.
+Parameters appear as long flags when running `apply`/`rollback`, so you can combine both concepts: `./deploy.sh apply arch#desktop --hostname=mini`.

 ## Using the `deploy.sh` Script